youngjun-yoo16/ABGScraper/README.md

 # ABGScraper
-Tool to find all ABGs in you class with a minimal effort
+Tool to find all ABGs in your class with a minimal effort